Oedipus Rex: Adaptations

-Film adaptions
+Film adaptations

 The first English-language adaption, Oedipus Rex (1957), was directed by Tyrone Guthrie and starred Douglas Campbell as Oedipus.
 In this version, the entire play is performed by the cast in masks (Greek: prosopon), as actors did in ancient Greek theatre.

 The second English-language film version, Oedipus the King (1968), was directed by Philip Saville and filmed in Greece.
 Unlike Guthrie's film, this version shows the actors' faces, as well as boasting an all-star cast, including Christopher Plummer as Oedipus; Lilli Palmer as Jocasta; Orson Welles as Tiresias; Richard Johnson as Creon; Roger Livesey as the Shepherd; and Donald Sutherland as the Leading Member of the Chorus.
 Sutherland's voice, however, was dubbed by another actor.
 The film went a step further than the play by actually showing, in flashback, the murder of Laius (portrayed by Friedrich Ledebur).
 It also shows Oedipus and Jocasta in bed together, making love.
 Though released in 1968, this film was not seen in Europe or the US until the 1970s and 1980s after legal release and distribution rights were granted to video and television.

-In 1986, an English-language version starring Michael Pennington, John Gielgud, and Claire Bloom, and directed by Don Taylor was produced by the BBC as part of a trilogy of filmed presentations of The Theban Plays.
-It presented the actors in modern dress.

 In Italy, Pier Paolo Pasolini directed Edipo Re (1967), a modern interpretation of the play.

 Toshio Matsumoto's film, Funeral Parade of Roses (1969), is a loose adaptation of the play and an important work of the Japanese New Wave.

 In Colombia, writer Gabriel García Márquez adapted the story in Edipo Alcalde, bringing it to the real-world situation of Colombia at the time.

 The Nigerian film The Gods are STILL not to Blame (2012) was produced by Funke Fayoyin, premiering at Silverbird Galleria in Lagos.

 Park Chan-wook's South Korean film, Oldboy (2003), was inspired by the play while making several notable changes to allow it to work in a modern South-Korean setting.
 The film even alters the iconic twist, causing many American critics to overlook the connection.
 It received widespread acclaim, and is seen in South Korea as the definitive adaptation.